berradamm/Fooling_MNIST_Pytorch/README.md

 ![mnist](https://user-images.githubusercontent.com/45148200/49903347-35a6a380-fe67-11e8-8a21-8873d2150336.PNG)

 ## Adverserial Images
-Here is a basic notebook summerizing how to fool a classical MNIST
+Here is a basic notebook summarizing how to fool a classical MNIST
 ### Train Model
 So first we either use a pretrained MNIST or we retrain an model from scratch which is not so complicated
 ### Fast Gradient Step Method - Attack